This is some text inside of a div block.

 Timeline for Implementing the CSDDD

-• 2027: Companies with more than 5,000 employees and a turnover exceeding 1.5 billion euros.
+• From 2029: First application of the national due diligence obligations for companies with more than 5,000 employees and a net turnover above 1.5 billion euros.

 Comparison of Sanctions